-After a life of intense suffering, all farmed animals are killed at a very young age, many as babies, drastically cutting short their normal life span.
+After a life of intense suffering, all animals in the sheep export industry are killed at a very young age, drastically cutting short their normal life span.
 Each animal values their life and doesn't want to die.
-Even animals raised in "free range" systems suffer many of the same practices and end up at the same slaughterhouse.
-There is no such thing as the "humane slaughter" of an animal who doesn't want to die.

 Breeding and killing farmed animals is not necessary.
 Humans don't need animal products to live healthy and fulfilling lives.